 AboutBirds.org An online information site of facts and information about birds.
 Accessed on 01/24/06 at http://www.aboutbirds.org.

 Birds and All Nature: An online information site with information about birds and other aspects of nature.
 Accessed on 01/24/06 at http://www.birdnature.com.

 Cruickshank, Alland and Helen G. Cruickshank, 1976 1001 Questions Answered About Birds, Dover Publications, Inc. New York, New York.
 Pages 122, 142, 163-164, 166, 169 and 191-192.

 North Carolina Wild (Wildlife Profiles) An online information site maintained by the Division of Conservation Education, N. C. Wildlife Resources Commission accessed on 06/13/06 at http://www.ncwildlife.org.

 Pearson, T. Gilbert, Editor, 1936.
 Birds of America, Pearson, Doubleday & Company Garden City, New York.
 Pages 168-170.

-AUTHOR: Steve Bryant, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries
+Steve Bryant, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries